 Dwelling closer, the Product Carbon Footprint (PCF) indicates the carbon emissions of a product.
 The activities involved in the development and life cycle of a product, right from extraction of raw material to its disposal, contribute to serious environmental impacts and risks.
 As corrective measures, manufacturers help mitigate the PCF by monitoring and reducing energy usage, recycling, collaborating with fair-trade avenues, practicing eco-friendly packaging, using sustainable materials, etc.

-This seller on Qalara markets its furniture products using a socially responsible and conscious approach.
+This seller on Qalara markets its fashion products using a socially responsible and conscious approach.
 In that, it advocates ethical production with a focus on limiting the carbon footprint.

 This Mumbai-based brand listed on Qalara is sustainablility-personified!
 In its catalog are handmade wonders made out of natural and recycled materials.
 Relying on such materials and making use of traditional forms of production help drag down the carbon footprint by miles!

 Over 1 million products on Qalara are made using artisanal methods of production, curbing the carbon footprint substantially.
-Many more sellers (here and here) on Qalara take all the necessary measures to limit their carbon footprint and we couldn’t be more proud of their efforts to conserve while being creative!
+Our partner-producers take all the necessary measures to limit their carbon footprint and we couldn’t be more proud of their efforts to conserve while being creative!

 The term carbon-neutral has catapulted into the mainstream and is being adopted by most new start-ups.
 Simply put, this means the carbon dioxide (CO2) and greenhouse gases let out by a company into the atmosphere will be commensurate with the amount being removed by it through various carbon offset projects.
 It is non-viable to achieve zero-carbon emissions, and therefore, counterbalancing the footprint by investing in low-carbon technologies and renewable sources of energy is imperative in the current scenario.
 Such efficient choices will also take the edge off risks of possible future regulation that heavily taxes carbon consumption.